rodik-dev/local-startup-base-f92ae/content/pages/index.md

     colors: colors-a
     title: 'Love where you work, because work loves you2'
     text: >
+      # Hello Title

+      Hello paragraph.

+      **One bold**, one community, *one italics*.

+      > To quote all quotes

-      One platform, one community, getting to the bottom line of everything employment.
+      getting to the bottom line of everything employment.

+      *   listing 1

+      *   listing 2

       Figure out your benefits, practice for interviews, get mentored, help peers, get helped in return.
     actions:
       - type: Button
         label: Sign up